 Mould exposure can pose more serious health conditions for those with existing respiratory conditions and weaker immune systems, as well as in children and the elderly.
 Furthermore, there are particular mould species that have been linked to more serious health problems, including:

 - Some mould can be fatal, in the case of Ulocladium (a strain of brown mould)

 Mould can turn harmful in the case of overexposure if left untreated or if it is ingested.
 If you find mould in your home or property, it is important to wear protective masks and gloves when attempting removal to prevent making contact or inhalation.
 If you find a larger mould infestation, do not attempt removal as this might aggravate its spores, causing it to spread.
 If you find mould on your food, throw it away in its entirety to avoid indigestion.

 Most moulds cannot be accurately identified from a visual inspection, so if you are concerned about finding mould in your property, seek out a professional service for an inspection.
 If you are experiencing mild or severe reactions due to mould exposure, it is recommended that you seek a GP or healthcare professional to discuss your symptoms and treatment.

 How to get rid of mould?

-Because mould can grow behind walls, and in dark, hard to notice places, it can be difficult to see the severity of its growth, so if you believe you have a mould problem, it is recommended to seek out the services of a professional mould removal specialist.
+Because mould can grow behind walls, and in dark, hard-to-notice places, it can be difficult to see the severity of its growth, so if you believe you have a mould problem, it is recommended to book a professional mould inspection first.

 How to remove mould naturally